Author Sandy White writes … at last

 Work in progress

-Set in the not-too-distant future in Western Michigan and Arizona.
+Set ten or fifteen years in the future in Western Michigan.

 With their wealth and health, their 90s are the new 60s . . .